xuyuji9000/linux-playground/wireguard/wireguard-tools-annotation.md

     //
     // 2.
 For every round of call on cb(), extract info from *attr* into *data* mnl_attr_for_each(attr, nlh, offset)

-        if ((ret = cb(attr, data)) <= MNL_CB_STOP)
+        // cb() function here process one nlattr at a time if ((ret = cb(attr, data)) <= MNL_CB_STOP) return ret;
-            return ret;
     // ...